 About the Project

-In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation, discussion and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.
+In addition to an introductory presentation prepared by the CERI project team, the webinar included a presentation and Q&A session featuring executives from EntryPoint Networks, a leading developer of AOA network technology.

 We invite you to use this website to learn more about the Community Empowerment Network model.
 For your convenience we’ve made the webinar content available in multiple forms:

 · A 20 minute introduction to the Community Empowerment Network model

 · An 18 minute presentation by Bruce Patterson who, as the city’s Technology Director, spearheaded the world’s first deployment of EntryPoint’s AOA technology in Ammon, Idaho.
 In 2021 Bruce joined the EntryPoint team with the goal of helping communities around the country understand, deploy and benefit from EntryPoint-enabled networks.

 · More than a dozen short video clips addressing specific questions raised by webinar attendees during the event’s Q&A session on the following topics:

 - How the Community Empowerment Network model works, including the roles played by local communities, network operators, ISPs and EntryPoint Networks.

 - How state laws can influence a community’s broadband strategy, and how certain ownership and operating models and legislative changes can make it easier for Michigan communities to expand high-performance broadband.